 The USA isn’t just the biggest and most popular destination for PhD study abroad.
 It’s also one of the most unique.
-The US approach to postgraduate (or ‘graduate’) study is fundamentally different to the UK and Europe, involving structured degree programs that feature comprehensive training alongside independent research.
+The US approach to postgraduate (or ‘graduate’) study is fundamentally different to the UK and Europe, involving structured degree programmes that feature comprehensive training alongside independent research.

 These unique qualities enhance the appeal of a US PhD (after all, tens of thousands of international graduate students can’t be wrong).
 But they can also lead to some misunderstandings – particularly when it comes to fees and funding.

 This page is here to help you make sense of PhD study in the USA.
-We’ve introduced the different types of universities and graduate schools, explained how doctoral degrees are awarded within US graduate programs, demystified the cost of study and covered international visa requirements.
+We’ve introduced the different types of universities and graduate schools, explained how doctoral degrees are awarded within US graduate programmes, demystified the cost of study and covered international visa requirements.

 The popularity of the USA as a study abroad destination shows no real sign of waning, with almost 1 million international students at its universities and colleges.
 To put the sheer size of that figure into perspective, there are more British students studying overseas in the USA than there are total students at some universities in the UK.